EdgeOL: Efficient in-situ Online Learning on Edge Devices: Introduction

-Fortunately, we observe significant redundant computation and memory accesses during model fine-tuning in the existing immediate model fine-tuning approach.
+In this paper, we propose {\tt EdgeOL}, an online learning framework for edge devices, aiming to achieve both adaptiveness and energy efficiency.
+Our design motivation stems from the observation that there are redundant computation and memory accesses during the model fine-tuning stage in existing online learning approaches.
 Specifically, we first observe that many fine-tuning rounds contribute little to the inference accuracy.
+That is, selectively delaying and merging some fine-tuning rounds and reducing the fine-tuning frequency will not hurt the inference accuracy.
 We call this {\it inter-tuning redundancy}.
-As such, selectively delaying and merging some fine-tuning rounds will not hurt the inference accuracy.
-That is, instead of immediately launching a fine-tuning round once training data arrives, we can wait for more data to launch a round.
-This can reduce the number of fine-tuning rounds triggered and effectively lowers the execution overheads (e.g., model loading and saving) that come with each round.
-Second, we observe that some layers gradually converge during fine-tuning.
-In this case, freezing those converged layers can effectively reduce model computation without affecting the inference accuracy.
+Second, we observe that some layers gradually reach convergence during fine-tuning.
+In this case, freezing those converged layers will not affect the inference accuracy.
 We call this {\it intra-tuning redundancy}.
-Moreover, freezing layers helps to avoid over-adaptation to the training data and improve the model convergence speed by reducing the number of weights being trained (details in Section~\ref{sec:eval_overall_cv} and Figure \ref{fig:eval_acc_curve}).
+Moreover, freezing layers helps to avoid over-adaptation to the training data and improve the model convergence speed by reducing the number of weights being trained.
 This allows the streaming-in inference requests to use a robust model with higher accuracy while reducing the fine-tuning time and energy consumption.

-To this end, we propose {\tt ETuner}, an efficient continual learning framework for edge devices that aims to achieve both high inference accuracy and energy efficiency. {\tt ETuner} optimize the continual learning process on edge devices through both inter-tuning and intra-tuning optimizations.
-At the inter-tuning level, it performs lazy model fine-tuning by delaying and merging some fine-tuning rounds to reduce the number of fine-tuning rounds launched, thereby reducing the execution overheads.
-At the intra-tuning level, it selectively freezes the converged layers during fine-tuning to reduce model computation costs.

 To summarize, we make the following contributions.